zediot regular nolink

 Learn how IoT device interconnection works across brands and protocols.
 Explore connectivity challenges and protocols for managing and connecting IoT devices remotely.

-In this article, we will explore how to solve this problem through technical means, including the selection of standardized protocols, application of edge computing, and how to build unified data models, giving readers a more comprehensive understanding of IoT device interconnection.
+In this article, we explore how to solve this problem through technical strategies, including the selection of standardized IoT communication protocols, the application of edge computing, and how to build unified data models.
+We aim to provide a comprehensive guide to achieving IoT device interconnection and improving multi-protocol IoT connectivity.

-Currently, there are various IoT devices in the market, from smart home bulbs and sockets to sensors and controllers in industrial scenarios.
-Different devices usually cannot communicate directly due to:
+Today’s IoT landscape includes everything from smart home bulbs and sockets to industrial sensors and controllers.
+These devices often fail to communicate effectively due to:

-• Different protocols used by different brands (such as Zigbee, LoRa, Wi-Fi)
+• Different brands use different IoT communication protocols (e.g., Zigbee, LoRa, Wi-Fi)

-• Lack of unified standards for data formats and communication methods
+• A lack of standardization in data formats and communication methods

 Significance of Device Interconnection: